GOP chief picks sides in Conservatives' election

 While the GOP and Conservatives have been allied for decades, LaValle’s relations with the minor party are frayed.

-In 2015, GOP Election Commissioner Nicholas LaLota fired Conservative Party Secretary Michael Torres from his $105,000-a-year elections job after Conservatives made a deal to endorse two Democrats for judgeships instead of GOP-backed candidates.
+In 2015, county GOP Elections Commissioner Nicholas LaLota fired Conservative Party Secretary Michael Torres from his $105,000-a-year elections job after Conservatives made a deal to endorse two Democrats for judgeships instead of GOP-backed candidates.
 The Democrats endorsed Conservative Howard Heckman, Torres' future father-in-law, for a Supreme Court judgeship.

-Last year, Conservatives backed Republican State Senator Phil Boyle for Suffolk County sheriff and blamed LaValle for siding behind the scenes with Boyle's primary challenger Larry Zacarese.
+Last year, Conservatives backed Republican State Sen. Phil Boyle for Suffolk County sheriff and blamed LaValle for siding behind the scenes with Boyle's primary challenger Larry Zacarese.

-Zacarese won the GOP primary but lost the general election to Democrat Errol Toulon Jr., a career corrections official, who got the minor party’s backing after Boyle’s loss.
-Conservatives also backed Democrat Tim Sini for Suffolk district attorney.
+Zacarese won the GOP primary but lost the general election to Democrat Errol Toulon Jr., a career correction official, who got the minor party’s backing after Boyle’s loss.
+Conservatives also backed Democrat Timothy Sini for Suffolk district attorney.

-This year, Conservatives made a nine judge cross-endorsement agreement with Democrats which backed Tinari’s wife, Marian, a District Court judge, for surrogate judge.
+This year, Conservatives made a nine judge cross-endorsement agreements with Democrats that backed Tinari’s wife, Marian, a District Court judge, for surrogate judge.

-Marian Tinari later dropped out after Republican Tara Scully, daughter of a Bellone aide, decided to run in the Democratic primary for Surrogate.
-Democrats then named Democrat Theresa Whelan, supervising Judge of Family Court, as their candidate.
+Marian Tinari later dropped out after Republican Tara Scully, daughter of a Bellone aide, decided to run in the Democratic primary for surrogate judge.
+Democrats then named Democrat Theresa Whelan, supervising judge of Family Court, as their candidate.

 Comments